CADNAD/Opartha/Notes/Characters/Gods.md

 - Atheor | Dark (Creation) | Northern Mountains | N/A
 - Giatro | Time (Perception) | Invention, Engineers

 As of the start of EotG, Deionis has the Elements Weapon, Revictus has the Space Weapon, Vaskiel has the Time Weapon, and Wosa has the Light Weapon.

+Golden weapons give you max potential in all trees

 # Deceased (Wreathwardian Pantheon)